damncabbage/damncabbage.github.io.old/source/_posts/2012-01-05-pilfering-gems-testing-with-timecop.markdown

 - Pilfering Gems
 ---

-*This is the first in a short series of posts showing you how to cherry-pick some of the niftier things (libraries, techniques, whatever) from the Ruby world for use in your PHP work.*
+*This is the first in a short series of posts showing you how to cherry-pick some of the niftier things (libraries, techniques, whatever) from the Ruby world for use in your PHP work.
+All code examples are [available here in this GitHub repo](https://github.com/damncabbage/pilfering-gems-examples).*

 [Timecop](https://github.com/jtrupiano/timecop) is a library that makes testing time-dependant code a cinch.